proinsias/proinsias.github.io/_posts/2017/2017-02-02-GitHub-Exclude-whitespace-changes-from-diffs.md

 ---
 layout: single
-title: "GitHub: Exclude Whitespace Changes From GitHub Diffs"
+title: 'GitHub: Exclude Whitespace Changes From GitHub Diffs'
+excerpt: Just add w=1 to the diff URL
 date: 2017-02-02 20:57
-modified: 2017-02-02 20:57
+modified: 2022-11-11 20:57
 categories: til
 tags:
     - git
     - github
     - til
 ---

 If you run a tidy ship and use plugins like